 Save and Save As:

-This is possibly the first command you should use when you type some text.
-It enables you to save your document on the hard disk as a .docx file (by default).
+This is possibly the first command you should use when typing text.
+It lets you save your document on the hard disk as a .docx file (by default).
 Take note of the type of file here.
-If you wish to open your word document with older versions of Microsoft Word features, you will need to explicitly choose a backwards-compatible file type.
-You can additionally choose to save your file as a PDF file, self-contained web file, text file (.txt or .rtf, formatting changes are lost), etc.
+To open your Word document with older versions of Microsoft Word features, you must explicitly choose a backward-compatible file type.
+You can save your file as a PDF, self-contained web, text file (.txt or .rtf, formatting changes are lost), etc.

 -